neoforged/Documentation/docs/networking/payload.md

 // In some client-only event class

-@SubscribeEvent // on the mod event bus only on the physical client public static void register(final RegisterClientPayloadHandlersEvent event) {
+@SubscribeEvent // on the mod event bus only on the physical client public static void register(RegisterClientPayloadHandlersEvent event) {
     event.register(
         MyData.TYPE,
         ClientPayloadHandler::handleDataOnMain